nebo-hrn/DAEN-690-Pearmund-Cellars/README.md

 #### Demand & Production Pipeline

 The Demand & Production Pipeline using historical case movement data fed into an ARIMA model to predict demand.
 This demand value is then adjusted based on existing inventory levels and a desired months left of inventory range.

 To implement an ARIMA model, the VBA script calls the Python executable to run a Python script containing the model.
 This code queries the correct data, validates it, runs the model and then outputs results back to Excel.
+This process is done for a choice list of wines selected by the partners, generating 12 months of predictions.

+To adjust the predicted demand to forecast production values the total amount of predicted demand is added the current inventory level and a months left of inventory value is calculated based on average monthly case movement.
+If the months left value falls outside a user specifed range, the value is adjsuted so it falls within this range.
+This value is then the amount of wine in cases the wineries should produce in the coming season.

+This code is detailed both in the "VBA Scripts" folder as well as the "Python" folder.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.